citp/privacy-policy-historical/l/le/leg/legalvision.com.au.md

   * for the purpose of providing information, products and services to clients;
   * to credit reporting agencies and courts, tribunals, regulatory authorities where clients fail to pay for goods or services provided by us to them;
   * to courts, tribunals, regulatory authorities, and law enforcement officers as required by law, in connection with any actual or prospective legal proceedings, or in order to establish, exercise or defend our legal rights;
-  * to our related bodies corporate including LegalVision ILP Pty Ltd our incorporated legal practice related company, to provide information, products and services to you;
+  * to one or more LegalVision Consultants, for the purpose of providing information and services to you;
-  * to our network of solicitors, barristers and other legal specialists ( **LegalVision Network** ), for the purpose of providing legal information and services to you; and
+  * to the relevant third party or parties, with our client’s consent, if the matter involves third parties; and
-  * to third parties, including agents, contractors and sub-contractors for the purposes of providing information, products and services to you.
+  * to third parties, including agents, referral partners, contractors and sub-contractors for the purposes of providing information, products and services to you.
 This may include parties located, or that store data, outside of Australia.

 By providing us with personal information, you consent to this disclosure.
-Where we disclose your personal information to third parties, we will request that the third party follow this Privacy Policy regarding handling your personal information.
+Where we disclose your personal information to third parties, we will request or otherwise seek to get comfortable that the third party follows the Australian Privacy Principles regarding handling your personal information.

 If there is a change of control of our business or a sale or transfer of business assets, we reserve the right to transfer to the extent permissible at law our user databases, together with any personal information and non-personal information contained in those databases.
 This information may be disclosed to a potential purchaser.
 We would seek to only disclose information in good faith and where we have sought to maintain confidentiality.